mrdaemon/exosphere/docs/source/providers.rst

 The Debian/Ubuntu provider is implemented in the `exosphere.providers.debian` module.

-Catalog Update *requires* sudo privileges, as it needs to run ``apt-get update`` to update the package cache from repositofy.
+Catalog Update *requires* sudo privileges, as it needs to run ``apt-get update`` to update the package cache from repository.

-Updates retrieval is done using ``apt-get dist-upgrade`` in simulation mode, and does *not* require elevated privleges.
+Updates retrieval is done using ``apt-get dist-upgrade`` in simulation mode, and does *not* require elevated privileges.

 Exact Commands ran on remote hosts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^